nanoframework/SimpleLink_CC13xx_26xx_SDK/source/ti/easylink/README.md

 ### Version 3.20.00

-- Added freertos support
-- Added support for LP-CC2652RSIP and LP-CC2652PSIP modules
+- Added support for LP-CC2652RSIP modules
 - Fixed security vulnerability where received packet length was not being verified before copying